materialos/CM12-Theme/README.md

 ## Description:

-[materialos/CM12-Theme](https://github.com/materialos/CM12-Theme) is a Material Design Cyanogenmod 12/12.1/13 theme with close to 50 Thousand Downloads on the Play Store.
-The theme aims to improve the design of your existing apps and making them as close to material design as possible.
+[materialos/CM12-Theme](https://github.com/materialos/CM12-Theme) is a Material Design Cyanogenmod 12/12.1/13 theme that aims to improve the design of your existing apps and making them as close to material design as possible.
+It includes icons, artwork and a lively boot animation along with beautifully themed apps .
+The theme has over 50 thousand downloads on the play store (and counting).
 You'll sure like the fresh new look of your phone!

 ### Google Play:
 <a href="https://play.google.com/store/apps/details?id=com.materialos.cm.theme&utm_source=global_co&utm_medium=prtnr&utm_content=Mar2515&utm_campaign=PartBadge&pcampaignid=MKT-AC-global-none-all-co-pr-py-PartBadges-Oct1515-1">